Harry Stokes: Death inquest

-15 October 1859 a body was found in the River Irwell at Mode Wheel, bolt upright in the water with a top hat still jammed firmly on his head.
+On 15 October 1859, a body was found in the River Irwell at Mode Wheel, bolt upright in the water with a top hat still jammed firmly on his head.
 The corpse was taken to the Swann Inn, Pendlebury where an inquest was held.
 A juror recognised the body as that of Harry Stokes, advising that he was "not a man but a woman".
 Harry's body was inspected by two women who confirmed it was that of a woman.

 The inquest into Harry's death was reported in the local press, with headlines such as 'A WOMAN PASSING AS A MAN FOR FORTY YEARS' – the Manchester Examiner; and 'HARRY STOKES THE MAN WOMAN' – The Salford weekly News.
 The stories were reprinted in papers across the country.

 The inquest verdict was 'Found drowned – supposed suicide'.
 Harry's death was entered in the General Register Office under the name Harriett Stokes,.
 While there is evidence the local community used the name Harriet to refer to Harry Stokes, there is no evidence that he ever confirmed his birth name to be Harriet.

 News reports on Harry Stokes' death inquest appear to show that his gender variance was generally known and accepted by the working class community he was part of.
 The Manchester Examiner reported: "Harriet Taylor, who lives in the neighbourhood, said she knew Stokes well.
 He was a bricksetter.
 The proper name was Harriet Stokes, but he went by the name of Harry Stokes.
 Some years ago Stokes married a woman in Manchester.
 They lived together as man and wife, and kept a beershop in Quay Street, Manchester.
 Several of the jury recollected the case, and that ballads were composed and sung in the streets on its being known that the supposed man was a woman".